V. Lane Rawlins

 Driven by its four bold goals, UNT is growing its reputation with high-quality students, innovative programs for research and scholarship, cutting-edge facilities, and leading researchers, scholars and artists.
 During his tenure, President Rawlins is focused on:

-Located in one of the nation's largest, fastest-growing metropolitan areas, UNT is a national university that is home to about 36,000 students and 214 degree programs in 12 colleges and schools.
+Located in one of the nation's largest, fastest-growing metropolitan areas, UNT is a national university that is home to about 36,000 students and more than 200 degree programs in 12 colleges and schools.
 Founded in 1890, the university is the nation's 25th largest university and the largest, most comprehensive university in the North Texas region.
 The university awards more than 8,500 degrees a year.

 Prior to joining UNT, President Rawlins led Washington State University from 2000 to 2007 when it was designated a top-tier research university and substantially grew its research funding.
 As president of WSU, he led the creation of a strategic plan that guided the university's drive for educational and research excellence.
 His leadership also resulted in increased enrollment of academically talented students; a more diverse student body; and a stronger statewide presence while still supporting the needs of its multiple campus locations.